zeitkunst/FluidNexus/README.rst

 SECURITY NOTE
 =============

 Data is stored unencrypted in a local sqlite database.
 It is best that you take care of encryption yourself, such as by using ecryptfs home directories or LUKS encrypted devices on Linux.
+On Windows, the database and received attachments are stored in the ``FluidNexusData`` folder in your home directory.
+It ought to be possible to mount this folder from a TrueCrypt volume.

 Data is sent over bluetooth without any transport layer encryption.
 This is something we plan on implementing in the future.